 A team of experts from the Ephorate of Underwater Antiquities, University of Geneva, and Swiss School of Archaeology were looking for remnants of the oldest village in Europe.

-They were hoping for a tiny 8,000 year old town.
+They were hoping for a tiny 8,000-year-old town.
 Instead, they found a 12-acre settlement approximately 4,500 years old.
-The settlement had stone defensive structure, paved surfaces, towers, and many other artifacts.
+The settlement had stone defensive structures, paved surfaces, towers, and many other artifacts.

 Archaeologists stated that these defensive structures were more complex than any seen in Bronze Age ruins.
 For this reason, they believe they found a city ahead of its time.